 Who teaches the Straight Talk Program?

 A multidisciplinary approach is used to address the variety of factors that contribute to firesetting.
-Firefighters/Fire investigators, social workers, former youth firesetter, burn survivors, and medical personnel are utilized to discuss the social, legal, medical, future/career, and financial consequences in order to comprehensively address a youth’s risky behaviors.
+Firefighters/Fire investigators, social workers, former firesetting youth, burn survivors, and medical personnel are utilized to discuss the social, legal, medical, future/career, and financial consequences in order to comprehensively address a youth’s risky behaviors.

 When should I refer?
 How do I refer?